ryanrudes/AlphaZero-gym/README.md

 ## Installation

-This requires the installation of the [`python-chess`](https://github.com/niklasf/python-chess) library.
-Depending on your version of installation, you may or may not have to method `chess.Board.is_repetition`.
+This requires the installation of the [`python-chess`](https://github.com/niklasf/python-chess) chess game engine library.
+Depending on your version of installation, you may or may not have the method `chess.Board.is_repetition` included in your particular version of the package.
 If not, the source code of this method is included in the sole Python file in this repo.

 List of required packages:
 * [`python-chess`](https://github.com/niklasf/python-chess)